SAP-docs/contribution-guidelines/docs/contributing.md

 ![Feedback link](assets/feedback-link.png)

-Following the link will take you to the "New Issue" page in GitHub, specifically for the repository containing the SAP documentation content that for which you want to provide feedback.
+Following the link will take you to the "New Issue" page in GitHub, specifically for the repository containing the SAP documentation content for which you want to provide feedback.

-Note that there will be some content automatically added to the main feedback edit area; this is to provide us with a way of associating the feedback you are providing with the appropriate page in the documentation.
+Note that there will be some content automatically added to the main feedback edit area (in other words, in the body of the issue); this is to provide us with a way of associating your feedback with the appropriate page in the documentation.
 This is very important in two respects:

 1. You should not remove any of this information.
 1. The implication is that feedback should be for a specific SAP documentation page, rather than generally.

-So, please ensure that when creating a new feedback issue, that you add your feedback to the issue without removing any of the technical information that has been put there automatically, and limit your feedback to the content in the page for which you are providing feedback.
+So, please ensure that when creating a new feedback issue, that you add your feedback to the issue without removing any of the technical information that has been put there automatically, and limit your feedback to the content of a single page.

 For more details about making a feedback contribution, please see [Contributing feedback via issues](feedback.md).

 ### Contributing content

 In some cases, we want to make it possible for you to contribute by providing small amounts of content.
-We're not asking or expecting you to provide large amounts of content; rather, we're opening up the opportunity for you to to contribute to SAP documentation by offering content such as:
+We're not asking or expecting you to come up with entirely new sections; rather, we're opening up the opportunity for you to to contribute to SAP documentation by offering content such as:

 - Corrections to typos that you spot.
 - The rewording of a phrase or sentence for clarity.